Master of Science Degree

 Doctor of Philosophy Degree

 The doctoral program, which is tailored to the specific interests of the student, focuses on expanding professional knowledge in the fundamental concepts of geotechnical engineering.
-The student is expected to produce a research dissertation of professional significance that could be the basis of one or more papers published in refereed journals.
+The student is expected to produce a research dissertation of professional significance that could be the basis of two or more papers published in refereed journals.
 The doctoral degree requires a minimum of 48 hours of post-graduate course work and 41 hours of dissertation research.
 Thirty hours of CEES courses and 12 hours outside of CEES are required.
 One hour must be devoted to technical communications.

 Topics of Study Include:

 • static and dynamic behavior of soils

 • large- and small-scale laboratory evaluations of soil properties

 • foundation engineering

 • influence of physico-chemical properties on mechanical behavior of soils

 • in-situ testing and centrifuge modeling of static and dynamic behavior of soils including pollutant